 This journaling method is a great way to work through your emotions.
 Let’s face it, some things are just hard to say.
-And while it might seem like the easy way out, if you’re able to work through difficult or painful emotions and maybe even heal and move forwards, then it’s worth trying.
-Let’s face it, some feelings are complicates, so before you can think about talking to anyone about it, you first need to come to terms with and understand what you feel yourself.
+And while it might seem like the easy way out, if you’re able to work through difficult or painful emotions and maybe even heal and move forward, then it’s worth trying.
+Let’s face it, some feelings are complicated, so before you can think about talking to anyone about it, you first need to come to terms with and understand what you feel yourself.

 28. Write about your fears and how to overcome them

-Many of these fears are unfounded, if only we’d analyze them more closely and question them.
+Many of these fears are unfounded.
+If only we’d analyze them more closely and question them.

-Sometimes we even have fears that we’re not aware of holding us back.
-They masquerade as other things and we can never quite figure out why we can’t make progress – these fears are your subconscious limiting beliefs.
+Sometimes, we even have fears that we’re not aware of holding us back.
+They masquerade as other things, and we can never quite figure out why we can’t make progress – these fears are your subconscious limiting beliefs.

 Given how much impact your fears can have over you, spending time writing about them is a wise move that will pay off big time.

-Getting crystal clear on what it is you’re actually afraid of, why you’re afraid of it, and then figuring out, and writing about, what you could do to overcome it – you’ll be taking a first step towards taking back control.
+Getting crystal clear on what it is you’re actually afraid of, why you’re afraid of it, and then figuring out and writing about, what you could do to overcome it – you’ll be taking a first step towards taking back control.